lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Brakia** _(04-Sep-18 04:10 PM)_

-> `They are nothing to me.`
+> They are nothing to me!

 **Enchantingtable2013** _(04-Sep-18 04:11 PM)_

+_Matieu leaves Iris and heads to Dread stupidly._

-> Hey what's up fucker?
+> Hey, what's up, fucker?

 **Jelsafan0** _(04-Sep-18 04:11 PM)_

+_Iris sighs and decides to entertain Garrick's joke question._

-> and no, magic fire can’t be extinguished.
+> And no, magic fire can’t be extinguished.

 **Enchantingtable2013** _(04-Sep-18 04:11 PM)_

-> Get out of my friend.
+> Get out of my friend!

 **RPretribution** _(04-Sep-18 04:11 PM)_

+_Garrick gives the widest, most devious smile he's ever made._

 > What if I used TWO fire extinguishers?

 **PlasmaPerson** _(04-Sep-18 04:11 PM)_

->
+_Chomsky throws another bath-bomb into Garrick's mouth to shut him up.
+Garrick decides to entertain this again._

 **RPretribution** _(04-Sep-18 04:11 PM)_

+_Garrick puffs up with more bubbles and attempts to speak._

-> UBTT
+> UBTT!
-> DUST
+> DUST!

 **Jelsafan0** _(04-Sep-18 04:11 PM)_

-> sooooooo...
-I just have too....
+> Sooooooo...
+I just have to...

 **Enchantingtable2013** _(04-Sep-18 04:11 PM)_

-> I'll annoy the shit out of you until you leave my friend.
+> I'll annoy the shit out of you until you leave my friend!

+_Matieu grabs at Dread's arm and tries to pull him away._

 **Jelsafan0** _(04-Sep-18 04:12 PM)_

-> you know....
+> You know...

+_Iris shakes her fireball, preparing to throw it at Sanya._

 **RPretribution** _(04-Sep-18 04:12 PM)_

-> t!8ball does garrick pull out 2 fire extinguishers and try to extinguish iris' hand fire
+t!8ball Does Garrick pull out two fire extinguishers and try to extinguish Iris' hand fire?

 **Tatsumaki** _(04-Sep-18 04:12 PM)_

-> 🎱 | Outlook not so good,
+🎱 | Outlook not so good,

 > RPretribution
 > .

 **RPretribution** _(04-Sep-18 04:12 PM)_

-> ok then he pulls out 1
+_Garrick pulls out a fire extinguisher from his pockets and tries to extinguish Iris' hand fire to no success._

+> Huh.
+Weird.

 **Brakia** _(04-Sep-18 04:12 PM)_

-> t!8ball Does Sanya pick up Kyle and throw him?
+t!8ball Does Sanya pick up Kyle and throw him?

 **Tatsumaki** _(04-Sep-18 04:12 PM)_

-> 🎱 | It is decidedly so,
+🎱 | It is decidedly so, Brakia.
-> Brakia
-> .

 **Enchantingtable2013** _(04-Sep-18 04:13 PM)_

-> CALM THE FUCK DOWNNNnN
+> CALM THE FUCK DOWNNNnN!

+_Matieu latches himself onto Dread and tries to knock him over._

 **Brakia** _(04-Sep-18 04:13 PM)_

-> `Leave us.`
+> `Dread`: Leave us!

+_`Dread`: Dread shakes his shoulder, slamming Matieu onto the dirt._

 **PlasmaPerson** _(04-Sep-18 04:13 PM)_

+_Chomsky gives Sanya a rather lazy plea._

-> yo Sanya can you chill
+> Yo, Sanya can you chill?

 **RPretribution** _(04-Sep-18 04:13 PM)_

+_Garrick watches Kyle whizz by him and screams in surprise._

-> AAAAAAAAAAAAAAAAAAAAAAAAAAAAA
+> AAAAAAAAAAAAAAAAAAAAAAAAAAAAA!!

 **PlasmaPerson** _(04-Sep-18 04:14 PM)_

-> I don't know what's going on with you but it's deeply unsettling please stop
+> I don't know what's going on with you but it's deeply unsettling.
+Please stop...
-> t!8ball does trey stop with the chicken

-**Tatsumaki** _(04-Sep-18 04:14 PM)_

-> 🎱 | It is certain,
-> PlasmaPerson
-> .
+_Chomsky pouts to Dread._

 **ProfessorTree** _(04-Sep-18 04:14 PM)_

-> `You think you can kill me, plant?`
+> You think you can kill me, plant?

+_Kyle stands up and dusts itself off, aiming his flamethrower at Dread._

 **Brakia** _(04-Sep-18 04:15 PM)_

+_`Dread`: Dread sighs, fed up with the crew not taking him seriously._

-> `You all have angered me.
+> `Dread`: You all have angered me.
 You can have this worm back.
 But remember.
-I am coming.`
+I am coming...

+_`Dread`: Dread gives a devious smirk before leaving Sanya's body unconscious from his meddlings._

 **Enchantingtable2013** _(04-Sep-18 04:15 PM)_